UltraChip/eTriops/README.md

 **HOW TO RUN:**

 For Windows:
-1. Navigate to the eTriops-Win folder inside the main etriops folder
+1. Follow the steps for "How to Build a New EXE", below.
-2. Double-click eTriops.exe
+2. Double-click on the resulting etriops.exe

 For Linux (or anyone else wanting to run the native Python script):
 1. Make sure you have the following dependencies installed: